top of page

 Our Policy - How it resolves the issues and achieves our aims.

 When people of any country are in a state of lacking resources and wealth, or are desperate, their immediate wellbeing or survival will come first, and this usually means the environment comes last.
-Resolving our environmental issues, therefore means resolving ourselves as human beings first.
-Then from here, resolving our politics and the way we live, so that we reduce our population, and have a highly productive stable economy that has the resources to clean everything up.
+Resolving our environmental issues, therefore means resolving ourselves as human beings first, and all the problems we create.
 All the problems we have as a race on earth are interlinked, it is impossible to separate out one problem, and fully resolve this.
-In order to fully solve any one problem on earth, we have to solve all problems, this means environmental problems are solved only by solving all other issues in our world.
-This means we all have our part to play in resolving environmental issues, and our role when in power is essentially nothing less than resolving the entirety of how the country is run.
+In order to fully solve any one problem on earth, we have to solve all problems, this means environmental problems are solved only by solving other issues in our world. â€‹

 • Education to promote the full understanding of how we cause, and can resolve environmental issues, through population management.